Best Raspberry Pi Projects: 10 sweet bakes to try today

 The Pi Zero has fewer connectivity options than the Pi 3, but there are plenty of accessories to make up for this, and the newer Zero W board adds Wi-Fi to the fray.

-The result is cheaper projects in even smaller packages – here are some of mu favourites.
+The result is cheaper projects in even smaller packages – and these are some of the best...

 1) Electric skateboard